TmTutui/AI-security-agent/README.md

 - The tool only analyzes local files and does not transmit your codebase to external services (beyond what the AI API requires).
 - When using Ollama, all processing can be done locally for sensitive codebases.

-## How AI Tools Were Used in Development

-This project was developed with the assistance of AI tools in the following ways:

-1. **Initial Planning**: AI was used to brainstorm the architecture and features of the tool.
-2. **Code Generation**: AI assisted in generating the initial codebase structure and implementing key functionality.
-3. **Documentation**: AI helped draft the README and code comments.
-4. **Debugging**: AI was used to identify and fix issues in the implementation.

-All AI-generated code was reviewed and modified to ensure it meets best practices and security standards.

 ## Limitations

 - The tool's analysis is only as good as the AI model being used.